Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (2) The failure of any court to follow the provisions of this rule shall not constitute grounds for relief from a judgment of conviction or sentence.
 The failure of appointed counsel to meet the qualifications set forth in this rule shall not be deemed evidence that counsel did not provide effective assistance of counsel in a particular case.

-(b) Each trial court exercising criminal jurisdiction shall maintain a roster of attorneys from which appointments will be made.
+(b) Each general sessions, juvenile, trial and appellate court shall maintain a roster of attorneys from which appointments will be made.
 However, a court may appoint attorneys whose names are not on the roster if necessary to obtain competent counsel according to the provisions of this rule.

 (c) All general sessions, juvenile, trial, and appellate courts shall appoint counsel to represent indigent defendants and other parties who have a constitutional or statutory right to representation (herein "indigent party" or "defendant") according to the procedures and standards set forth in this rule.